 - causes anti-inflammatory, antioxidant, and anti-cell death chemicals in the body

 - stretches tight fascia and muscles

-I’ve treated patients with neck tension, shoulder pain, low back pain and exercise related muscle soreness.
-So far folks are seeing faster results, increased movement, and decreased pain.
+We’ve treated patients with neck tension, shoulder pain, low back pain and exercise related muscle soreness.
+These patients see faster results, increased movement, and decreased pain.

-Myofascial cupping is the opposite of MASSAGE and MYOFASCIAL BLADING.
+Myofascial cupping is the opposite of massage and myofascial blading.
 Rather than pushing and compressing soft tissue, the cups lift and decompress.
-I can push and pull on the cups to create a shearing affect between the layers of fascia.
+We can push and pull on the cups to create a shearing affect between the layers of fascia.
 This helps increase mobility in tense areas like the shoulders, hips, and IT bands.
 The cups also stimulate nerve receptors in the skin which has a sedative effect on pain.

-During MASSAGE CUPPING the cups are applied on an affected area and moved over the surface in a gliding motion.
+- Massage cupping applies the cups on an affected area and moves them over the surface in a gliding motion.
 The skin and muscles aren’t compressed like a traditional massage.
 They are pulled into the cup.
 Massage cupping generally does not leave visible marks.

 RockPods are typically applied on the neck, shoulders, back, sacrum, hip, thigh, calves, and upper arms.
 RockPods stimulate the body’s natural healing process to:

 Interested in seeing the benefits of myofascial cupping for yourself?
-Ask me about how they might help you.
-REACH OUT AND MAKE AN APPOINTMENT WITH DR. GOLDI.
+Ask us about how cupping might help you at your next appointment.
+Book online here.